Project-Books/book-project/styleguides/TYPESCRIPT_STYLEGUIDE.md

 All source files should start with our [copyright notice](https://github.com/Project-Books/book-project/blob/react-login-558/COPYRIGHT) attached verbatim.

-### One React component

-There should be only be one React component per file.

 ## Formatting

 Lines should generally not exceed our 100 characters column limit.
 This is to be consistent with our Java style guide.